elec548/elec548.github.io/Assignments/hw2.md

 ## Homework 2 (120 pts)

-_This problem set is due Monday (9/23/2019) at 11:59 pm.
+_This problem set is due Friday (9/18/2020) at 11:59 pm.
 Please turn in your work by uploading to Canvas. f you have questions, please post them on the course forum, rather than emailing the course staff.
 This will allow other students with the same question to see the response and any ensuing discussion.
 The goal of this problem set is to review the basics of point processes in general and the Poisson process in particular._

 1. _Properties of the Poisson Random Processes (30 pts)_